Thoregon/evolux.dyncomponents/doc/spec.md

 ###Schema
 Supports Schema, but does not require it

-###Feature Detection
+###Component/Feature Detection
-There is an event like API for feature detection.
+There is an event like API for component and feature detection.
 Use it when it gets available, due to an install or update.
-Shuld be used for downward compatibility and extensability.
-Users can be notified that there are more featues avialable when he updates or isntalls other component(s).
+Should be used for downward compatibility and extensibility.
+Users can be notified that there are more features available when he updates or installs other component(s).

+The API for component detection.
+The component can be addressed by an id, a tag or a filter function:

+    components.observe(idTagOrFilter, {
+        installed:      (descriptor) => {},
+        started:        (descriptor) => {},
+        stopped:        (descriptor) => {},
+        uninstalled:    (descriptor) => {},
+    });

+The handler functions are called reliably, regardless if the observer is registered before or after the desired event.

+There is also a convention based helper